 With Crossing Borders, we are involved in working in Sheffield to improve healthcare for asylum seekers and refugees.
+Crossing Borders piloted their schools project in October 2014, teaching 10 year olds about asylum seekers in an engaging and accessible way.
 We also work with Healthy Planet to reduce the climate impact of various NHS bodies in Sheffield.
 Finally, we are planning fundraisers to help support local and international charities.

 Secretary: Emily Jackson

 Publicity Co-ordinator: Harriet Fidler